barryquinn1/ati_xai/README.md

-# ati_xai
+# XAI in Finance
-A lecture considering the implications of of explainable machine learning in finance
+A lecture cnsidering the implications of of explainable machine learning in finance